lubuntu-team/manual/source/3/3.1/3.1.5/qps.rst

 To view more details on this process right click on the process and select :menuselection:`View details`.
 To view what files the process has open use the :guilabel:`Files` tab.
 To view what environment variables the process select the :guilabel:`Environment` tab.

-To toggle showing a graph with your overall system usage check/uncheck the :menuselection:`Option --> Show Graph` checkbox in the menu.
-To toggle showing the bar with the option to search for processor or choose linear or tree view of processes check/uncheck :menuselection:`Option -->  Show Control Bar` checkbox in the menu.
-To change the update period is to :menuselection:`Option --> Update Period`.
+To toggle showing a graph with your overall system usage check/uncheck the :menuselection:`Options --> Show Graph` checkbox in the menu.
+To toggle showing the bar with the option to search for processor or choose linear or tree view of processes check/uncheck :menuselection:`Options -->  Show Control Bar` checkbox in the menu.
+To change the update period is to :menuselection:`Options --> Update Period`.
 Then input your update period in the :guilabel:`New Update Period` field.

 To quit qps press :kbd:`Alt+Q`.